lightfeed/extractor/README.md

 ## Why use an LLM extractor?
 💡 Understands natural language criteria and context to extract the data you need, not just raw content as displayed

-⚡️ No need to manually create custom scraper code for each site
+🚀 One solution works across all websites — no need to build custom scrapers for each site

 🔁 Resilient to website changes, e.g., HTML structure, CSS selectors, or page layout